LoRd123545/todo-app-dgcs/README.md

-# TODO-app
+# Overview
 Simple TODO app that allows you to add, delete and store tasks as well as mark them as done or failed.
-You can also create account on this app.
+You can also create account on this app and log in.
+You can create account traditional way or sign-up using you google account.
+App supports actions like: forgot password or one time password
-# RULES
-In html and css use BEM naming convention.
-In js use camelCase